edubart/nelua-lang/docs/pages/overview.md

 In the above, the `auto` type is used as a generic placeholder to replace the function argument by the incoming call type, this makes possible to make a generic function for multiple types.

-Later we will show how poly functions are more useful when used in combination with the **preprocessor**.
+Later we will show how polymorphic functions are more useful when used in combination with the **preprocessor**.

 ### Record functions